jeromedalbert/jeromedalbert.github.io/source/_posts/2014-05-06-migrate-from-oh-my-zsh-to-prezto.markdown

 ## Customizing the prompt

 Now to the fun part!
-Prezto contains half a dozen <a href="https://github.com/sorin-ionescu/prezto#themes" target="blank">example themes</a> compared to the 140 (!) ones of Oh-my-zsh.
+Prezto contains half a dozen <a href="https://github.com/sorin-ionescu/prezto#themes" target="_blank">example themes</a> compared to the 140 (!) ones of Oh-my-zsh.
 If you have a custom prompt like me, you will need to tinker a bit.

 My theme is quite minimalist: just display the current path followed by `$` and a space.
 When in a Git repo, I like to display the branch name followed by a dirty/clean indicator like so: